 I didn’t think that there wouldn’t be any quinoa on the shelves but to my dismay, there was NONE.
 There were some lentils, some canned and dried beans but no beloved quinoa.
 Not even the expensive organic packages!
 There was however plenty of tuna.

 Here is my go-to tuna recipe for a cheap and easy meal.
 Granny’s Tuna Cakes – 4 Ingredient Tuna Patties!

 I’ve been even more mindful about wasting food since the pandemic started.
 I even freeze leftover salmon and add to it until I have enough for a nice quick and easy 4 ingredient salmon cake dinner.
 Leftovers can be turned into the BEST meals!
-I’ve added leftover spinach, quinoa and even potato to salmon cakes.
+I’ve added leftover spinach, quinoa, and even potato to salmon cakes.

 Here is a quick link to my Quick and Easy 4 Ingredient Salmon Cakes!

 I always keep veggie scraps (that I affectionately call “veggie garbage”) in my freezer for making stocks for soup, or to make rice, beans, or quinoa with.
 You know, that one tomato that is super ripe and you know you aren’t going to be using it, or the last of the fresh garlic, or that 1/4 onion you didn’t need after making a meatloaf?
 Just put it all in a freezer container and add to it until it’s full!
-Once I have a good amount I toss it in the Instant Pot with some chicken carcasses, or beef or pork bones, cover with water and, cook.
-If I buy a rotisserie chicken, I toss the bones back into the bag and throw it in the freezer.
+Once I have a good amount I toss it in the Instant Pot with some chicken carcasses, or beef or pork bones, cover it with water and, cook.
+If I buy a rotisserie chicken, I toss the bones back into the bag and throw them in the freezer.
 I have several chicken carcasses frozen, so we’ll have plenty of nutritious soups if things get worse.